cleven12/MWECAU-ICT-Club-Platform/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is proprietary to Mwenge Catholic University ICT Club.

-MIT License Copyright (c) 2025 Mwenge Catholic University ICT Club
+All rights reserved © 2025

 ---